-In the case of bitcoin, supply is limited because as was mentioned earlier, the bitcoin system was designed to cap the number of bitcoins mined to 21 million.
-17 million bitcoins have been mined (since the last update to this article), and there has been a sharp decline in amounts of bitcoins left to be mined due to the rate of exponential decay.
-The widespread adoption of bitcoin over the years by both consumers and business alike, along with the limited supply has ensured bitcoins are priced at a premium.
+In the case of Bitcoin, supply is limited because as was mentioned earlier, the Bitcoin system was designed to cap the number of Bitcoins mined to 21 million.
+18.7 million Bitcoins have been mined (since the last update to this article), and there has been a sharp decline in the amounts of Bitcoins left to be mined due to the rate of exponential decay.
+The widespread adoption of Bitcoin over the years by both consumers and businesses alike, along with the limited supply has ensured Bitcoins are priced at a premium.

-At the time of writing, 1 BTC = $7000.
-Some draw comparison of the bitcoin with Gold, another rare and limited commodity.
-The Gold reserves are expected to run out by around 2039 and incidentally the last bitcoin (the 21st millionth) will also run out by 2040.
-Except that in the case of bitcoin, there are other cryptocurrencies that are serious competition like Ethereum nipping on the heels and could topple the dominance of bitcoin.
+Some draw a comparison of Bitcoin with Gold, another rare and limited commodity.
+The Gold reserves are expected to run out by around 2039 and incidentally the last Bitcoin (the 21st millionth) will also run out by 2040.
+Except that in the case of Bitcoin, there are other cryptocurrencies that are serious competition like Ethereum nipping on the heels and could topple the dominance of Bitcoin.

-Then there are factors like government regulations coming down heavily on the tradeability and legality of transacting with cryptocurrencies.
+Then there are factors like government regulations coming down heavily on the traceability and legality of transacting with cryptocurrencies.
 In India, for instance, the government is considering banning Bitcoin and other cryptocurrencies, and the fear of this impending action has affected the volume of transactions in the country.

 What Exchange Is Bitcoin Traded On?

-Due to the widespread popularity of bitcoin, hundreds of exchanges exist today that let you trade bitcoin with other popular cryptocurrencies like Ethereum (ETH), Litecoin (LTC), Binance Coin (BNB), Ripple (XRP) and even fiat currencies (government backed traditional currency).
-Among the most popular bitcoin trading exchanges by trading volumes are Bitstamp, Bitfinex, Coinbase and Krakem.
-Between these 4 exchanges alone, the volume of trade is a staggering 60% and accounts for bulk of the liquidity and the eventual price movement of bitcoin and other cryptocurrencies.
+Due to the widespread popularity of Bitcoin, hundreds of exchanges exist today that let you trade Bitcoin with other popular cryptocurrencies like Ethereum (ETH), Litecoin (LTC), Binance Coin (BNB), Ripple (XRP) and even fiat currencies (government backed traditional currency).
+Among the most popular Bitcoin trading exchanges by trading volumes are Coinbase, Binance, KuCoin and Krakem.
+Between these 4 exchanges alone, the volume of trade is a staggering 60% and accounts for bulk of the liquidity and the eventual price movement of Bitcoin and other cryptocurrencies.

 What Was the First Bitcoin Exchange?

-In fact, he contributed 5050 bitcoins to NewLibertyStandard to seed the exchange and got paid $5.02 in his PayPal account in exchange.
-Interestingly, the value of the bitcoins were calculated based on electricity consumed to mine those 5050 bitcoins.
-Nevertheless, this transaction and exchange was historical and set the ball rolling into making bitcoin as popular as it is today.
+In fact, he contributed 5050 Bitcoins to NewLibertyStandard to seed the exchange and got paid $5.02 in his PayPal account in exchange.
+Interestingly, the value of the Bitcoins was calculated based on electricity consumed to mine those 5050 Bitcoins.
+Nevertheless, this transaction and exchange was historical and set the ball rolling into making Bitcoin as popular as it is today.

 How Do You Give or Get Bitcoins?

-You need to have a bitcoin wallet to send or receive bitcoins.
-Using a bitcoin wallet application like Bitcoin Wallet (Google Play) or Mycelium (Google Play) you can set up a new bitcoin wallet with which you can send or receive bitcoins.
-Using your wallet you can generate a bitcoin address that you can share with the world to receive bitcoins.
+You need to have a Bitcoin wallet to send or receive Bitcoins.
+Using a Bitcoin wallet application like Bitcoin Wallet (Google Play) you can set up a new Bitcoin wallet with which you can send or receive Bitcoins.
+Using your wallet you can generate a Bitcoin address that you can share with the world to receive Bitcoins.

 What Is a Bitcoin Wallet?

-Incidentally your wallet is also used to seed a new public bitcoin addresses used to receive or send bitcoins.
-Thus, transactions made to the multiple bitcoin addresses generated from the same seed are all part of the same wallet, secured by a private key.
+Incidentally your wallet is also used to seed new public Bitcoin addresses used to receive or send Bitcoins.
+Thus, transactions made to the multiple Bitcoin addresses generated from the same seed are all part of the same wallet, secured by a private key.
 Hence, it extremely important that you backup your wallet and keep your private key secure.

 How Many Bitcoins Have Been Lost?

-Bitcoins like every other currency in circulation is prone to be lost or neglected.
-Its widely believed between 17 and 23% of bitcoins have been lost forever.
-Interestingly many of the bitcoins lost were coins mined during the early years of its inception when millions of bitcoins were mined and intentionally neglected or lost forever because the price of the bitcoins were insignificant.
+Bitcoins like every other currency in circulation are prone to be lost or neglected.
+It's widely believed between 17 and 23% of Bitcoins (over $100 billion) have been lost forever.
+Interestingly many of the Bitcoins lost were coins mined during the early years of its inception when millions of Bitcoins were mined and intentionally neglected or lost forever because the price of the Bitcoins was insignificant.
 If only they could foresee the dizzying heights it would accomplish!
-Now that’s a case of intentional neglect followed by regret that would haunt them forever!